 - Through the Snyk CLI, simply add the command line option: --dev

-- Via the Snyk App you can enable by pointing to Settings > Languages:
+- Via the Snyk App you can enable by click on settings > Languages:

 The CLI has direct access to your Private dependencies and build environment